A practical, vendor friendly guide for selling homebased artisan foods

 1. Use a two-way label system.

 Split your cottage food labels into two parts.
 Place your product name and net quantity on the front, and include ingredients, allergen information, and other details on the back.
-Be flexible with this approach.
-Consider which of the five essentials pair well together for your label.

 2. Use clear fonts and sizes.